szporwolik/sr0wx/README.md

 ***Running on 32bit CPUs:*** Ubuntu does not support 32bit images anymore which will be required for some of the installations, in that case we recommend to try Debian installation.

-Unfortunetly the team had issues running Debian 12 at the CPU without SSE2 instructions.
+***CPU requirements:*** If your are planing to purchase equipment for this application, please ensure that your are choosing CPU supporting SSE2 instructions, this can save you a lots of trouble.

 So, if you are planning to use very old 32bit CPU - Ubuntu 16.04 may be worth considering (please keep in mind that that is not supported